ant512/gobble/README.md

 The options are defined as follows:

  - name:          the site's name.
+ - description:   the site's description, which appears on the RSS feed.
+ - address:       the site's address, which appears on the RSS feed and is sent to Akismet for comment validation.
  - port:          the port on which Gobble should listen.
  - postPath:      the path to the posts directory.
  - theme:         the theme to use.
+ - akismetAPIKey: the key used to check comments for spam (leave it blank if you don't want to use Akismet).

 Notes: